levi956/Anywhere-Code-Exercise/README.md

 - The Mobile Application features 2 variants from a single codebase.

-## Screenshots

-Showcase some relevant screenshots or UI/UX design of the application.

-## Getting Started
+## Technical details
+- The application is built with Flutter, using the Dart programming language.
+- The major state management used is "Riverpod" & "Flutter Hooks".
+- The app follows functional, object oriented and imperative programming paradigms.
+- It communicates with several REST APIs to display information about characters.

 ### Prerequisites

 - List any prerequisites or system requirements.
 - Include links to download and install any software or tools.

-### Installation
+## Configuration and Installation
+1. Make sure you have [Flutter](https://flutter.dev/docs/get-started/install) and its dependencies installed on your device.

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+2. Clone the repository: `git clone https://github.com/yourusername/my-app.git`
-2. Navigate to the project directory: `cd project-name`
+3. Go to the project directory: `cd my-app`
-3. Install dependencies: `flutter pub get`
+4. Run `flutter pub get` to install the dependencies.

-### Configuration

-Provide any configuration steps that need to be done before running the app.

-## Usage

-Explain how to run the project and any available scripts or commands.
+5. The applicaiton has two flavour variants, so pass the target which is [`lib/main_s.dart --flavor simpsons] or [lib/main_w.dart --flavor wire]
+5. Run `flutter run lib/main_s.dart --flavor simpsons` to start the app on an emulator or connected device.

 ```bash
 flutter run